Updated June 23, 2025

 New Fees for June Lake Beach Day-Use

-Last summer (2024), the Inyo National Forest implemented a new day use fee for June Lake beach-goers.
+The Inyo National Forest has implemented a day use fee for June Lake beach-goers.
 The $10 per vehicle daily pass and $50 seasonal pass will be available for purchase at the June Lake Kiosk.
 Learn more by visiting https://www.fs.usda.gov/recarea/inyo/recarea/?recid=20560

 Road Conditions